adithya-s-k/AI-Engineering.academy/docs/LLM/TheoryBehindFinetuning/ORPO.md

 **Definition and Context of ORPO**

 ORPO is defined as a fine-tuning technique that modifies the SFT process to incorporate human preference data using the odds ratio, a statistical measure that contrasts the likelihoods of generating preferred versus dispreferred responses.
-The thinking trace clarifies that ORPO requires a dataset where each prompt

-$x$ is associated with a preferred response $yw$ and a dispreferred response $yl$ , similar to DPO, but uses the odds ratio in its loss function, offering a different way to contrast these responses.
+The thinking trace clarifies that ORPO requires a dataset where each prompt $x$ is associated with a preferred response $y_w$ and a dispreferred response $y_l$, similar to DPO, but uses the odds ratio in its loss function, offering a different way to contrast these responses.

 The significance of ORPO, as noted in blog posts like "Demystifying ORPO: A Revolutionary Paradigm in Language Model Fine-Tuning" ([Demystifying ORPO: A Revolutionary Paradigm in Language Model Fine-Tuning](https://attentions.ai/blog/demystifying-orpo-a-revolutionary-paradigm-in-language-model-fine-tuning/)) and "ORPO, A New Era for LLMs?" ([ORPO, A New Era for LLMs?](https://medium.com/@ignacio.de.gregorio.noblejas/orpo-a-new-era-for-llms-31f99acafec5)), lies in its potential to reduce training costs and complexity, making LLM deployment more accessible for open-source and enterprise communities.
 This aligns with the thinking trace’s observation of ORPO’s democratizing force, as mentioned in the Medium article.